 Applications of machine learning to image processing.
 In particular, applications to super-resolution, inpainting, image segmentation and discovery.

 Sparse representations of signals.
-In specific, implementation, validation and testing of the Orthogonal Matching Pursuit algorithm (OMP).
-A simple description of this algorithm can be found in .
-I have used an implementation of this algorithm to study image compression.
+In specific, implementation, validation and testing of the Orthogonal Matching Pursuit (OMP) and Basis Pursuit (BP) algorithms.
+I have coded diverse implementations of these algorithms to study image compression, inpainting, and noise removal.

 Another area of study that I am interested in is the discovery and study of properties of Constant Amplitude and Zero-Autocorrelation sequences (CAZACs) for use in telecommunications.

-I obtained First Prize in the poster session "Pushing the Boundaries of Science" at the Graduate Research Interaction Day (GRID) 2012 presenting a poster of my work on "Image representation and compression via sparse solutions of systems of linear equations."
-[Poster PDF]
+I obtained First Prize in the poster session "Pushing the Boundaries of Science" at the University of Maryland Graduate Research Interaction Day (GRID) 2012 presenting a poster of my work on "Image representation and compression via sparse solutions of systems of linear equations."
+[Poster for GRID, Poster for NWC]